jonathanburns/blog/_posts/2025-09-14-btc-bridge.md

 **Liveness Failures**

 Remember that in this system, deposits require n-of-n signers, and all deposits require a signature from all signers.
-Additionally, to make a withdrawal, you need to submit a block which has been signed by this group of signers (this is how the system enforces the fork choice rule).
+Additionally, to make a withdrawal, you need to submit a block which has been signed by this group of signers (this is how the system enforces the Fork Choice Rule).

 So what happens if one or more signers stop signing?

 In this case, the system can no longer process deposits (because a signer is missing).
 Additionally, if an actor stops signing bitcoin blocks, the system cannot process withdrawals.
 Users can still burn Wrapped BTC on the L2, and the L2 can post that data to Bitcoin, but remember that the withdrawal script cannot read the Bitcoin blockchain.
 This means a user cannot prove to the withdrawal script that this block is not a private fork.
 Proving this block is in the canonical chain requires a group signature from the n-of-n signers.

-If an actor in the system can cause the system to stop functioning, we call this a “liveness failure”
+If an actor in the system can cause the system to stop functioning, this is called a “liveness failure”.

 The ability to cause a liveness failure like this is effectively as dangerous as the ability to steal funds.
 An actor who creates this liveness failure could hold the funds in the bridge hostage.
 They might say “I’ll only sign transactions on the condition that you pay me a ransom”.